BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Yet, there is a significant caveat: for this to work, wealth must be evenly distributed among the world's population.
 If it's not, the entire system simply represents another form of power concentration.
 Regardless of the underlying system, what truly matters is more equitable wealth distribution.

-Pseudonymization isn't the solution; in fact, it's quite the opposite.
+And pseudonymization isn't the solution; in fact, it's quite the opposite.
 The idea that fewer regulations lead to a "better" society has been disproven time and time again.
-As a case in point, consider what happens when you drive on the wrong side of the road.
-What really matters is the mode of negotiation -- whether it's central or decentralized, direct or indirect, evenly distributed power or concentrated power -- not whether we negotiate at all.
+What really matters is the mode of negotiation -- whether it's central or decentralized, direct or indirect, fair or unfair, informed or uninformed.

 The perils of power concentration are evident within both the *crypto* and *effective altruism* movements, as exemplified by the case of Bankman-Fried.
 A staunch crypto enthusiast and advocate of the effective altruism movement, Bankman-Fried was once its wealthiest member.
 Today, he faces charges of wire fraud, wire fraud conspiracy, securities fraud, securities fraud conspiracy, and money laundering.
 I am convinced that effective altruists genuinely wish to do good in the world; many people do.
 However, their approach reveals a profound mistrust in institutions and the general populace.
 Instead of seeking reform or leading rebellions, they attempt to infiltrate systems and wield concentrated power on an individualistic level.

 Does the concentration of power and wealth inevitably lead to evil?
-Most certainly not in an objectivly moral sense.
+In an objectivly moral sense, most certainly not.
 The consolidation of power, knowledge, and capital has undoubtedly sparked innovation and an impressive array of consumer goods.
 The impact on societal welfare and the possibility to live a "good" life is less clear.
 This question cannot be objectively answered as it largely depends on individual values.